 Any payment due on your booking must be paid in advance.
 Payment can be made by cheque or bank transfer.

 If you are paying by bank transfer from outside the UK, please be aware that the College cannot be held responsible for any charges levied on the transaction by your bank and such charges must be cleared at least a week before the ceremony date.
-Bank transfer details are available upon request.
+The College’s bank details can be found on the application form above.

 Confirmation letter from the Praelector